Troubleshoot Hybrid Runbook Workers

 The Hybrid Runbook Worker depends on an agent to communicate with your Automation account to register the worker, receive runbook jobs, and report status.
-For Windows, this agent is the Microsoft Monitoring Agent.
-For Linux, it is the OMS Agent for Linux.
+For Windows, this agent is the Log Analytics agent for Windows (also referred to as the Microsoft Monitoring Agent (MMA)).
+For Linux, it's the Log Analytics agent for Linux.

 Scenario: Runbook execution fails

 Runbook execution fails and you receive the following error:

 "The job action 'Activate' cannot be run, because the process stopped unexpectedly.
 The job action was attempted three times."

 Your runbook is suspended shortly after it attempts to execute it three times.
 There are conditions, which may interrupt the runbook from completing.
 When this happens, the related error message may not include any additional information that tells you why.